-Batu Ferringhi is best visited from November to May, but if you’re travelling outside those dates we can suggest alternative destinations
+Batu Ferringhi is best visited from November to May, but if you’re traveling outside those dates we can suggest alternative destinations

 Some of the included activites require a moderate level of fitness

-We built this trip around our favourite Malaysian experiences, but your ideal holiday might look completely different.
+We built this trip around our favorite Malaysian experiences, but your ideal vacation might look completely different.
 Just tell us your ideas and we’ll plan a trip to suit you.

 With its bright-red Dutch Stadthuys and Portuguese fort, the port town of Malacca is one of Malaysia’s most beautiful cities – but its European influences are more than just skin-deep.
 On your visit, you'll go beyond the city’s colonial architecture to immerse yourself in its rich hybrid culture, sampling Portuguese custard tarts, learning to cook Peranakan cuisine, visiting a centuries-old Kristang settlement, and witnessing Chinese-Malay fusion culture at the Baba Nyonya Museum.
 Then, at Jonker Street night market, you’ll taste how this complex web of influences has given birth to one of Asia’s most exciting street food scenes.

-Learn about Malacca’s European roots on a walking tour of the historic city centre
+Learn about Malacca’s European roots on a walking tour of the historic city center